Skip to content

 Passkeys

 A passkey offers password-less logins.
 Your password manager stores a digital key (properly called a private key) and your website stores a matching lock (the public key).
-When you want to log in, the website provides the public key back to the password manager, where it checks for a match.
+When you want to log in (in effect) the website provides a long number derived from the public key (a challenge) that the password manager, can check did indeed come from the same key pair.

 Where possible, the platform’s physical security protects the passkey.
 On iPhone you’ll need to use Face ID or Touch ID (fingerprint), for example.
 On Macs that have a fingerprint reader, you’d use that.
 Third-party password managers usually let you decide whether you need this verification.